Dads, This One’s For You

 - Enjoy dark chocolate- yes I said dark chocolate!
 It contains flavonoids that may help to promote healthy blood vessels in the brain and may also help to prevent age-related memory decline.
 Additionally dark chocolate may help to promote production of endorphins that can help to promote a happy mood.

-Brain-healthy recipe: Blueberry Quinoa Cashew Salad
+A brain-healthy recipe: Blueberry Quinoa Cashew Salad